djzelenak/Tasseled_Cap/README.md

 Perform a percent clipping on the tasseled cap bands.
 Calculate upper and lower percentiles using only clear land and water observations.
-This are determined using the scene's PIXELQA band.
+These are determined using the scene's PIXELQA band.
 The script checks for the sensor to use the correct PIXELQA values.
 The default percentile values are: